Table of Contents

 Preparing for interviews can be challenging, especially when it comes to body language.
 We suggest practicing as many times as you can before the interview.
 Firstly, you could record yourself and see how you behave during an interview while answering questions.
 Based on this, you could change things you don’t believe are working out.
 Secondly, you could take professional help and practice with an interview coach.
 Alternatively, you could also have a mock interview with a family member or a friend and make changes based on their feedback.

-6) No knowledge about the company
+7) No knowledge of the company

 When a candidate expresses interest in working with a company, it is obvious to expect that they know about the company.
 So, when interviewers interview candidates, they expect to hear about the company.
 They want to know if you have done your homework and made an effort to learn more about them.
 This demonstrates a genuine interest and passion for working with them.
 So, when they see that a candidate has done zero research about the company, they consider it a red flag.